baroquee2-dev/AnimaForge/README.md

 As new functionality is introduced, keeping the interface simple, intuitive, and easy to use will remain an important design goal.
 More features should not necessarily mean more complexity for the user.

 The long-term goal is to approach development from the perspective of an **ACG enthusiast**, exploring the possibilities between AI character interaction, visual novels, and virtual worlds to create an increasingly immersive character-chat experience.

+### Note

+This project is a fork built upon [ChatterUI](https://github.com/Vali-98/ChatterUI).

+ChatterUI is a full-featured LLM chat platform that supports both local and remote LLMs while providing a clean and approachable user interface.

+It is relatively easy to get started with for users who are new to LLM chat tools, while still offering many features for advanced users who want to inspect underlying behavior, fine-tune settings, and experiment with different configurations.

+This balance between accessibility and advanced functionality is one of the main reasons I chose ChatterUI as the foundation for MiseChat.

 ## Source Code & License